aws-samples/sample-bda-redaction/README.md

 * Terminal/CLI such as macOS Terminal, PowerShell or Windows Terminal, or the Linux command line.
 [AWS CloudShell](https://aws.amazon.com/cloudshell/) can also be used when all code is located within an AWS account.

 ### Infrastructure Prerequites
+All CloudFormation stacks need to be deployed within the same AWS account.

 An existing [VPC](https://docs.aws.amazon.com/vpc/latest/userguide/create-vpc.html) that contains 3 private subnets with no internet access is needed.

 ### CloudFormation Stacks